Rezabargi/Rezabargi/README.md

 Flutter developer - IoT expert
 ------------------------------

 As an IoT expert with a passion for electronics, I'm always exploring new ways to integrate cutting-edge technology into our daily lives.
-Currently, I'm expanding my skills by learning Dart and Flutter, which will allow me to create robust and intuitive user interfaces for IoT devices.
+Currently, I'm expanding my skills by learning Dart and Flutter, which will allow me to create شttractive and professional user interfaces for IoT devices.
 With experience in both hardware and software development, I bring a unique perspective to every project I work on.
 From conceptualization to deployment, I'm dedicated to delivering innovative solutions that make a real difference in people's lives.
 Follow me to see how I'm shaping the future of IoT!

 * 🌍  I'm based in Iran
 * ✉️  You can contact me at [Rezabargi@gmail.com](mailto:Rezabargi@gmail.com)